What is Co-op?

 There is no official application required to join the co-op program.
 Instead, you will register for and learn the material in ECIP 200.
 Passing this course is your application into the program.

 ECIP 200 is available to undergraduate students within the College of Engineering who have completed their first-year common core and have officially chosen their degree program area.
-It is an online, asynchronous course offered in each academic term.
+It is an online, asynchronous course offered in the fall and winter academic terms.
 You will register for it at the same time you register for your other courses.

 It is recommended that you take ECIP 200 in your 2nd year of study so that you are prepared to take on a work term between your second and third year of studies.